School of Medicine

-Academic Research & Program Officer, Medicine - Med/General Internal Medicine
+Academic Prog Prof 3, Medicine - Med/General Internal Medicine

-Bio Kambria H. Evans, M.Ed., M.A., is an Academic Research and Program Officer at Stanford School of Medicine where she serves as both Program Officer of Quality and Organizational Improvement in clerkship and graduate medical education, and Specialist in Education and Evaluation in the Practice of Medicine Course (two-year doctoring course).
+Bio Kambria H. Evans, M.Ed., M.A., is the Director of Education and Quality Improvement at Stanford School of Medicine where she serves in the Practice of Medicine Course (two-year doctoring course), clerkship education, and graduate medical education.
 For over a decade, she has led innovative research across the medical training continuum in quality/safety and medical education through partnership with Stanford Graduate Medical Education, Stanford Geriatric Education Center, Stanford Faculty Development Center, Stanford Medicine Continuing Medical Education, Stanford Hospitalist Group, Stanford Internal Medicine Clinic, Stanford Scholarly Concentration Program, Stanford Hospice and Palliative Care Fellowship Program, VA Palo Alto Health Care System, Stanford Department of Pediatrics, Stanford Department of Surgery, and Stanford Department of Emergency Medicine.

 At Stanford since 2004, she completed certification and professional development through the University of Texas System, Clinical Safety & Effectiveness Course.
 She received a grant from the Stanford Center for Continuing Medical Education for online gaming development in quality and safety, which will be disseminated to Stanford Hospital staff and a requirement for residents in all 90 residency programs through the Stanford Graduate Medical Education Department.
 She received two consecutive grants from the Stanford Vice Provost for Online Learning to collaborate on flipped classroom design for Stanford medical students.
 She also received the Division of General Research Award for Clinician-Educators to collaborate on best practices during transition to Stanford clerkships.